carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 > > Why and when would it not make sense to add data files to the `.gitignore` so they will be available in the Git repository.
 > > - pre-processed data files - these are the data files that are edited - processed from the raw data
 > > - small data files - may not make much of a difference whether they are tracked or not
-> > - the first time you add data files - You can't push data files to GitHub unless
+> > - the first time you add data files - You can't push data files to GitHub unless they are tracked.
+So if you want your data on GitHub, but don't want to track it, you must make sure you push once and then add the file to the .gitignore file.
 > {: .solution}
 {: .challenge}

-> ## Challenge: (optional) Add the  files/directories to .gitignore
+> ## Challenge: (optional) Add the data files/directories to .gitignore
 > Add the data (all of the raw data files) to the `.gitignore`.
 > Hint: there are two ways to do this.
 > Hint2: add a forward slash `/` after directories.